Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: The Sequential-NIAH Benchmark

-In addition to items in chronological order, there are also cases where answers follow a precise logical order.
-To incorporate these into the benchmark, we filtered out question-answer pairs that meet the requirements from a private open-domain question-answering database, where the answer items all have a definite logical order.
-To enhance the efficiency of QA screening, we designed specific discriminative templates to filter with the help of GPT-4o, resulting in a total of 2,986 QA pairs whose answer items strictly adhere to a logical order.
+In addition to items in temporal order, there are also cases where answers follow a precise logical order.
+To incorporate these into the benchmark, we filtered out question-answer pairs that meet the requirements from a private open-domain QA database with the help of GPT-4o.
+A total of 2,986 QA pairs are collected, whose answer items strictly adhere to a logical order.
+We manually conducted a sampling check on the filtered data to ensure the reliability of the QA filtering.
 Considering that directly inserting the answer items into the long context might seem abrupt (making it difficult to establish a direct connection between the question and the needles), we also use GPT-4o to rewrite the answer items to generate more naturally phrased needles.
 This ensures that when needles are inserted into the long context, they can still make connections to the question, maintaining the rationality of the task.